bredelings/BAli-Phy/PLAN.md

 - `runtime/ast` no longer declares or defines expression-ref conversion shims.
 - `show_graph.cc` is runtime-native for graph structure and uses runtime-to-Core diagnostic deindexing for labels.
+- `let2_type` and the old `Let : Operation` object are gone.
+- Expression-ref trim/indexed-let/deindexify helpers that depended on `let2`
+  are gone.
+Runtime trim/indexify/deindexify is the active path.
 - Large `EVector` surfaces remain in likelihood/substitution and several builtins.
 These are evaluated-value containers, but they are broader than the evaluator API itself and should be migrated incrementally.